twknab/workout_tracker/readme.md

   - use a query + a view + django pagination?

 ### Wishlist / Feature Upgrades:
+- Checkbox for "Failure" so user can check if they failed on that set.

+- Rest timer (that can be manually set, but allows for rest times between strength training routines)

+- Be able to delete Workouts

 - Search box.

 - Edit Exercise Feature

-- Rest timer (that can be manually set, but allows for rest times between strength training routines)

 - Make nice logo homepage image inspired from fav ico.